-( In dicators: Is a personal interview of the asylum seeker systematically procedure? ∑ Yes No If so, are interpreters available in practice, for interviews?
-In the regular procedure, is the interview conducted by the decision? ∑ Yes No ⊠ Yes □ No - Are interviews ever conducted through video conferencing? 🗌 Yes 🖾 No
+Indicators: Is a personal interview of the asylum seeker conducted in mo procedure? ost cases in practice e in the regular □ No If so, are interpreters available in practice, for interviews?
+In the regular procedure, is the interview conducted by the decision? ⊠ Yes 🗌 No - Are interviews conducted through video conferencing? requently Rarely Never

-The legislation provides for a personal interview of each applicant which is not public.
+The legislation23 provides for a personal interview of each applicant, which is not public.
 In practice asylum seekers are systematically interviewed by the determining authorities.
 However, art.
 12 (2) foresees the possibility to omit the personal interview where determining authorities have enough elements to grant refugee status under the 1951 Geneva Convention without hearing the applicant, or when the applicant is unable or unfit to be interviewed as certified by a public health unit or by a doctor working with the national health system.

-The law provides for the hearing to be conducted, where possible, by an interviewer of the same gender of applicants if requested by them.
+The law provides for the hearing to be conducted, where possible, by an interviewer of the same gender (male or female) of applicants if requested by them.24